How to write a descriptive essay

 In this type, what matters is your responses and feelings to create empathy among readers.
 Your essay structure may become random and disorganized as long as you convey your emotions to readers.

-The focus is to fully communicate with your feelings and create a piece of personal feelings and emotions.
+As you see from the example below, the focus is to fully communicate with your feelings and create a piece of personal feelings and emotions.
 Your reader needs to picture your situation.

 This one is similar to an argumentative essay.
 By following an organized and clear essay structure, you aim to describe a set of crucial points about your topic.